Howard W. Hunter: Leadership in the LDS Church

 Prior to his call as an apostle, Hunter held several leadership positions in the LDS Church.
 He was the first president of the church's Pasadena California Stake, where he had also served as a bishop.

 Hunter became a member of the Quorum of the Twelve Apostles in 1959.
 He filled a vacancy in the Quorum created when apostle Henry D. Moyle was added to the First Presidency following the death of Stephen L Richards, a counselor in the First Presidency.

 In January 1965, Hunter was appointed the president of the board of directors of the Polynesian Cultural Center (PCC).
-At the time, the PCC was two years old, had just closed its second year with a loss of nearly $500,000 dollars, and had barely made payroll the month before.
+At the time, the PCC was two years old, had just closed its second year with a loss of nearly $500,000, and had barely made payroll the month before.
 Hunter reduced board membership from 21 to 10, drew members with more broad business backgrounds, and emphasized "good hard headed business practice."
 In three years, the PCC was turning a profit.
 He remained the president of PCC's board of directors until 1976.

 As an apostle, Hunter led church negotiations to acquire land in Jerusalem to build the BYU Jerusalem Center, which he dedicated in 1989.

 In 1970, when Joseph Fielding Smith became president of the church, Hunter succeeded him as Church Historian and Recorder.
 Hunter held this position until 1972, and was succeeded by Leonard J. Arrington.

 In November 1985, when Ezra Taft Benson became church president, Hunter was named Acting President of the Quorum of the Twelve due to the infirmity of Marion G. Romney, who became quorum president by seniority.
 Hunter became the quorum president upon Romney's death in 1988.

 Hunter became church president in June 1994, following Benson's death.
 Hunter retained Gordon B. Hinckley and Thomas S. Monson as counselors in the First Presidency.
 He offered a conciliatory message at his initial news conference, saying, "To those who have transgressed or been offended, we say, 'Come back.'"

 Some of Hunter's contributions as church president include the creation of the church's 2000th stake and drafting of the "Proclamation on the Family", which was released six months after his death.
 As church president, Hunter encouraged and emphasized Christ-like living and temple attendance.
 He dedicated the Orlando Florida and Bountiful Utah temples shortly before his death.

 Hunter's teachings as an apostle were the 2016 course of study in the LDS Church's Sunday Relief Society and Melchizedek priesthood classes.